Travel to Mexico during Covid-19: What you need to know before you go - KION546

 Mexico has a four-tier traffic light system of restrictions, with red signifying maximum restrictions, orange limiting capacity in public spaces and at work down to 30%, yellow allowing for all work to resume and public gatherings to take place, and green meaning there are no restrictions in place.
 See a color-coded map here.

-As of January 28, most states were categorized as orange or red.
-Only the state of Campeche in the Yucatan was green (enjoy activities with caution).
+As of February 4, most states were categorized as orange or red.

+Mexico City, categorized as red, has taken more stringent measures, with fluctuating restrictions on restaurants and bars.

 Useful links